vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

    Microsoft Lync
    Citrix Receiver

- Checkout the brute\_srv function in the dnsrecon tool script to get familar with the different SRV names and services.
+ Checkout the brute\_srv function in the dnsrecon tool script to get familiar with the different SRV names and services.

 Internal Infrastructure Mapping